 Identification of a clinical supervisor

-Consideration may be given for applicants with significant clinical experience who have not completed a first degree, or applicants whose academic level 6 credits were awarded more than 5 years prior to applying to complete the course.
+Consideration may be given for applicants with significant clinical experience who have not completed a first degree but have level 6 credits, or applicants whose academic level 6 credits were awarded more than 5 years prior to applying to complete the course.
 Candidates will be required to complete pre-offer work for assessment by the course team to deem suitability for entry onto the course.